thorasine/ssc-flairbot/README.md

 **Configuration**

-Other than importing dependencies through Maven and have an SQL database running the dev must also create and fill in the following files with the necessary credentials:
+Import the dependencies through Maven and have an SQL database running and the dev must also create and fill in the following files with the necessary credentials:
 * application.yml ([example](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/resources/application.yml.example))
 * SecretFile.java ([example](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/java/ssc_flairbot/SecretFile.java.example))

-The following rest APIs are used:
+The following REST APIs are used:
 * [Riot Games API](https://developer.riotgames.com/): Used to access the user's in-game ranks.
 * [Reddit API](https://www.reddit.com/dev/api/):      Used for OAuth2 authorization and to manage user's reddit flairs.
 These are two separate entities, both require their own separate keys.